Our library includes Macmillan brochures and books on diagnosis, treatment, and coping with cancer.

 Part I ends and Part II begins without transition.
 Paul and Lucy are lying in a hospital bed, crying, with the CT scan images still glowing on the computer screen.
 Yet Part II is not as sad as might be expected.
 It is full of hope and warm family moments.
 It is authentic in addressing the important decisions to be made while Paul is still alive.

 Dr. Kalanithi died at age 37 before completing his book and the extremely moving epilogue is written by his wife, Dr. Lucy Kalanithi.
 If you choose to read this book, and remain composed through Parts I and II, Lucy’s epilogue is the ultimate challenge.
 Do not even try to hold back the tears.
-Just rejoice in the fact that you have come through an exception autobiographical and literary experience that, while heartbreaking, is heartwarming and full of life.
+Just rejoice in the fact that you have come through an exceptional autobiographical and literary experience that, while heartbreaking, is heartwarming and full of life.

 Reviewed by David Freedman